Skip to main content

 • atmosphere

-The game's atmosphere is widely praised for its immersive and rich pixel art, complemented by a highly atmospheric soundtrack that enhances the prehistoric setting.
-Dynamic elements like dinosaur behavior, a day/night cycle, and weather effects deepen the sense of exploration and survival, creating a memorable and emotionally engaging experience.
-Overall, it stands out as a thoughtfully crafted and visually striking metroidvania with a strong emphasis on mood and discovery.
+The atmosphere is consistently praised for its immersive and richly detailed pixel art, complemented by an evocative soundtrack that enhances the prehistoric setting.
+Dynamic elements like a day/night cycle, weather system, and interactive dinosaur behaviors further deepen the sense of exploration and survival, making the game a standout atmospheric metroidvania experience.

 • “What I love most is how immersive it is: beautiful pixel art and a surprisingly great score build atmosphere, the dinosaurs fight each other and can be distracted by food, there’s even a day/night cycle and weather system to really sell the whole setting.”